-7.5(b)(4) An employee who returns from leave of absence between periodic retention rating reviews shall retain the same rank until the next periodic retention rating review.
-7.5(b)(5) An individual who enters the bargaining unit between periodic retention rating reviews shall automatically be assigned a retention rating of Category C until the next periodic retention rating review.
-7.5(b)(6) An individual who returns from layoff shall be assigned the retention rating of record at the time of layoff, providing there has not been a retention rating review during the layoff period.
+7.5(b)(5) New Bargaining Unit Employees.
+An individual who enters the bargaining unit between periodic retention rating reviews shall automatically be assigned a retention rating of Category C until the next periodic retention rating review.

+7.5(b)(6) Return from Layoff.
+An individual who returns from layoff shall be assigned the retention rating of record at the time of layoff, providing there has not been a retention rating review during the layoff period.
 The individual will automatically be assigned a retention rating of Category C if a retention rating review has been conducted during the layoff period.

-7.5(b)(7) The out-or-sequence retention rating assigned under the provisions of 7.5(b)(1) through 7.5(b)(7) will be reaffirmed or superseded by the rank assigned during the next periodic retention rating review.
+7.5(b)(7) Reaffirmation of Retention Rating.
+The out-or-sequence retention rating assigned under the provisions of 7.5(b)(1) through 7.5(b)(6) will be reaffirmed or superseded by the rank assigned during the next periodic retention rating review.

 7.5(c) Retention Rating Group Makeup.
-Management will assign the retention rating by Job Classification for each employee to who this Article applies, with the basic objective of identifying those employees who in the opinion of Management, are best able to maintain or improve the efficiency of the Company, further its progress and success and contribute to the successful accomplishment of the Company's current and future business.
+Management will assign the retention rating by Job Classification for each employee to who this Article applies, with the basic objective of identifying those employees who, in the opinion of Management, are best able to maintain or improve the efficiency of the Company, further its progress and success and contribute to the successful accomplishment of the Company's current and future business.
 Each retention group will consist of all the employees in the appropriate identified Job Classification.
-Exempt and non-exempt employees will not be in the same retention group.
+Exempt and nonexempt employees will not be in the same retention group.

 7.5(d) Application.
 When a workforce reduction is determined by management to be necessary within one or more retention rating groups, management will follow the applicable provisions of Article 8 and designate for layoff the required number of employees within such retention rating groups, beginning with the lowest rating index.

 7.5(d)(1) Exceptions.
-Exceptions to the designation for layoff may be made by the Company where it desires to retain a maximum of 10% of employees who are Category C, 10% of employees who are Category B, and 10% of employees who are Category A within an affected
+Exceptions to the designation for layoff may be made by the Company where it desires to retain a maximum of 10% of employees who are Category C, 10% of employees who are Category B, and 10% of employees who are Category A within an affected Retention Index Group as of the time of the most recent retention index review.
+Exceptions will be identified in writing to the Union representative.